hzabun/LLM-PyGame-experiment/prompts.md

 ### Promptv1
 levelPromptv1 = "Write PyGame code to create a simple level file called 'level.py' in an object oriented way for a 2D game.
 The game is already initialized by another file.
 Implement ONLY the level file.
 Do not implement any other file.
 The level file gets instantiated by another file and receives an already filled screen object.
 Prepare the already filled screen object so that it's empty and can be drawn upon.
 The level file generates 4 platforms: - 1 medium length on the left middle side of the screen- 1 medium length on the right middle side of the screen - 1 large on the middle bottom side of the screen - 1 small on the middle upper side of the screen.
 Make the 4 platforms properly fill a screen of size 1200x800.
 Once all the platforms are generated, the level file returns the whole screen back. \n"

+## Update with returning platforms as well

+### Textv1
+levelPromptv1Text = """Write PyGame code to create a simple level file called 'level.py' in an object oriented way for a 2D game.
+The game is already initialized by another class.
+Implement ONLY the level class.
+Do not implement any other class.
+The level class gets instantiated by another class and receives an already filled screen object.
+Prepare the already filled screen object so that it's empty and can be drawn upon.
+The level file generates 4 platforms:
+- 1 medium length on the left middle side of the screen
+- 1 medium length on the right middle side of the screen
+- 1 large on the middle bottom side of the screen
+- 1 small on the middle upper side of the screen
+Make the 4 platforms properly fill a screen of size 1200x800.
+Once all the platforms are generated, the level class returns the whole screen back as 'self.level.screen' The level file also adds all the platforms to 'self.level.platforms'. \n"""

+### Promptv1
+levelPromptv1Text = "Write PyGame code to create a simple level file called 'level.py' in an object oriented way for a 2D game.
+The game is already initialized by another class.
+Implement ONLY the level class.
+Do not implement any other class.
+The level class gets instantiated by another class and receives an already filled screen object.
+Prepare the already filled screen object so that it's empty and can be drawn upon.
+The level file generates 4 platforms: - 1 medium length on the left middle side of the screen - 1 medium length on the right middle side of the screen - 1 large on the middle bottom side of the screen - 1 small on the middle upper side of the screen.
+Make the 4 platforms properly fill a screen of size 1200x800.
+Once all the platforms are generated, the level class returns the whole screen back as 'self.level.screen' The level file also adds all the platforms to 'self.level.platforms'. \n"

 # Character prompt

 ### Textv1